 Why Did You Receive a Notice of Intent to Levy?

-A common reason you may have received a Notice of Intent to Levy is that the IRS believes you have unpaid tax debt.
-The agency views pending balance as your legal obligation regardless of whether the debt was the result of a missed estimated payment, past tax returns, or even a tax audit adjustment.
+A common reason you may receive a Notice of Intent to Levy is that the IRS believes you have unpaid tax debt.
+The agency treats the outstanding balance as a legal obligation, whether it resulted from missed estimated tax payments, unfiled or past-due returns, or adjustments made after a tax audit.

 What Can the IRS Levy?

-The IRS has the legal authority to seize your bank account, wages, Social Security benefits, and a wide range of your personal property to compensate for your unpaid taxes.
+The IRS has the legal authority to seize a wide range of assets to collect unpaid taxes.
+This can include your bank account, wages, Social Security benefits, and personal property.
+The goal is to compensate for the tax debt you owe.

-Bank accounts: The IRS has the right to issue a levy to your financial institution and freeze the funds in your bank account if you don’t comply.
-You have a time window of 21 days from the date your bank receives it to resolve the underlying issue.
-During this timeframe, you will not be able to access or withdraw any funds from the account.
+The IRS can issue a levy to your bank and freeze the funds in your account.
+You generally have a 21-day window from the date the bank receives the levy to resolve the issue.
+During this time, you may not be able to access or withdraw funds from the account.

-In a case where the IRS is not able to collect through your bank accounts, wages, or Social Security benefits, they may go further to seize your physical property, such as real estate, vehicles, retirement accounts, dividends and rental income.
+If the IRS cannot collect through your bank account, wages, or Social Security benefits, it may seize physical property.
+This can include real estate, vehicles, retirement accounts, dividends, and rental income.
 If a final Notice of Intent to Levy was issued to a business, the IRS may also seize inventory, business equipment, and accounts receivable.
-Additionally, the IRS could levy your state tax refund under the state income tax levy program to offset back taxes.
+The IRS may also levy your state tax refund under the state income tax levy program.

 Types of IRS Intent to Levy Notices

 The IRS will not seize your assets without issuing a notice.
 Instead, it sends several notices of intent to levy, which are expected to be taken seriously.
 Each notice serves a specific purpose and has a timeline for response for any collection action.
-The IRS’s intent to levy notices include:
+The IRS’s intent to levy notices is listed below.

 LT11: Notice of Intent to Levy